Idris-lawal/portifolio/README.md

 *As the Chief Analyst of SkillAhead Solutions Ltd, I provide consulting and training services for businesses and mentor aspiring analysts.*

-**- ✅ Data Analytics Consulting.**
+**- ✅Financial Reporting Consulting.**
-I provide in-depth analysis and tailored solutions to help you make data-driven decisions, optimize processes, and drive business growth.
+I automate financial reporting for financial institutions using data analytics tools.

 **- ✅ Staff Training & Development.**
 I offer comprehensive training programs in data analysis, visualization, and data-driven decision-making.
 From beginner to advanced levels.